jdamata/terraform-provider-sonarqube/.github/ISSUE_TEMPLATE.md

 Please list the steps required to reproduce the issue, for example:
 1. `terraform apply`

-### Important Factoids
-Are there anything atypical about your accounts that we should know?
-For example: Running in EC2 Classic?
-Custom version of OpenStack?
-Tight ACLs?

 ### References
 Are there any other GitHub issues (open or closed) or Pull Requests that should be linked here?
 For example:
 - GH-1234